 The below image is a screenshot of a postcard that shows an example of the two files.
 The image on the left is my original print file (done in Adobe Illustrator).
-I duplicated my art board and then removed all of the elements EXCEPT for the parts that I want to become Inline Foil.
-If actually removing them is too difficult, then just change them to white so they can’t be seen.
+I duplicated my artboard and then removed all of the elements EXCEPT for the parts that I want to become Inline Foil.
+If removing them is too complicated, then change them to white so they can’t be seen.

-In photoshop, the process is slightly different.
+In Photoshop, the process is slightly different.
 The easiest way is to put all of your layers into a folder.
-The below screenshot shows that I labeled the folder “Print File”.
+The below screenshot shows that I labeled the folder “Print File.”

 Next, you’ll do a color overlay for all of the items that should be Inline Foil.
 Make the overlay 100% black (c0, m0, y0, 100k).
 And last, save your file as a .jpg.
 (This is the preferred file type when saving from Photoshop only.)
-To save your print file, turn off the mask layer to reveal only the print file.
+To save your print file, turn off the mask layer to reveal just the print file.

 Also, lighter colors foil the best.
 Your color will be slightly darker when printed, so the lighter the ink, the more vibrant the foil.